solidi/hl-mods/workspace/plan/beta4-buglist.md

 [ ] aim mutator, only target enemy (different team, chumtoad holder) [ ] maxpack and snowballs, no need to enable, chumxplode in capture (mutator filter) [ ] pushy and snowballs
-[ ] slow weapons should affect kick
+[x] slow weapons should affect kick
+[ ] fix server side crossbow zoom

 ## New Ideas